 Is the turkey all cooked up and ready to be presented to your hungry crowd?
 Because carving a turkey can be a bit of a sloppy process, you probably want to handle carving it in the kitchen rather than at the dining table.

-Carving a turkey requires some basic kitchen tools and equipment:
+Carving a turkey requires the following basic kitchen tools and equipment:

 Step-by-Step on How to Carve a Turkey